Mechanically stimulated gas emission

+Mechanically stimulated gas emission (MSGE) is a complex phenomenon embracing various physical and chemical processes occurring on the surface and in the bulk of a solid under applied mechanical stress and resulting in emission of gases.
+MSGE is a part of a more general phenomenon of mechanically stimulated neutral emission.
+MSGE experiments are often performed in ultra-high vacuum.

 Phenomenology

-Mechanically stimulated gas emission (MSGE) is a complex phenomenon embracing various physical and chemical processes occurring on the surface and in the bulk of a solid under applied mechanical stress and resulting in emission of gases.
-MSGE is a part of a more general phenomenon of Mechanically Stimulated Neutral Emission (MSNE).
 The specific characteristics of MSGE as compared with MSNE is that the emitted neutral particles are limited to gas molecules.
 MSGE is opposite to Mechanically Stimulated Gas Absorption that usually occurs under fretting corrosion of metals, exposure to gases at high pressures, etc.

 There are three main sources of MSGE: